by Dr. Bill Rawls

 The deeper you dig, the more connections you find between chronic illnesses and stealth microbes.
-But after a while, you begin to appreciate that it’s not as much the microbes causing problems as it is disruption of the host’s immune functions that allows those microbes to flourish.
+But after a while, you begin to appreciate that it’s not as much the microbes causing problems as it is a disruption of the host’s immune functions that allows those microbes to flourish.

+I came to see chronic illness differently than most other physicians because of my personal struggle overcoming chronic Lyme disease.
 My experience taught me that the microbes are always there — I had likely harbored mine since childhood.
-It’s not until a perfect storm of factors comes together to disrupt immune functions that a person becomes ill.
+It’s not until a perfect storm of cellular stress factors comes together to disrupt cellular and immune functions that a person becomes ill.

-As I shifted my practice toward caring for individuals with chronic illness, I began to see similar patterns in my patients — not necessarily the same stress factors that I had experienced, but stress factors that disrupt immune functions just the same.
+As I shifted my practice toward caring for individuals with chronic illness, I began to see similar patterns in my patients — not necessarily the same cellular stress factors that I had experienced, but elements that disrupted the health of their cells and immune functions just the same.

 - The person’s genetics — which determines risk, but not whether an illness will occur

 - The variety of different low-grade stealth pathogens the person has collected through life

 - How cellular stress factors contribute to cell health and immune dysfunction, which allows low-grade pathogens with stealthy characteristics to flourish and upset the balance of the microbiome and homeostasis in the body

 Diagnosing and Treating Chronic EBV